aldillon88/water-usage-michigan/README.md

 # Water Usage Michigan

 #### Introduction
 This project is an analysis of water usage in the state of Michigan from 2013 to 2022.
-Further information on the data source can be found on Kaggle, where the data files were sourced: [Kaggle](https://www.kaggle.com/datasets/oleksiimartusiuk/michigan-water-use-data-2013-to-2022)
+Further information on the data can be found on Kaggle, where the data files were sourced: [Kaggle](https://www.kaggle.com/datasets/oleksiimartusiuk/michigan-water-use-data-2013-to-2022)

 #### Environment and packages
 ##### Python Interpreter